CENTER REMOTE HOURS

 Hours of Operation:

-Appointments can be made by e-mailing Arakel Aristakessian:
+Zoom and Telephone Appointments can be made by e-mailing Arakel Aristakessian:

 The Pride Center aims to provide a secure, supportive, and accepting environment for students across all gender and sexual identities including those that identify as Lesbian, Gay, Bisexual, Transgender, Queer (LGBTQ+), and their allies.
 The Pride Center is a safe space designed to bring awareness of diverse sexual and gender identities, healthy masculinity, affirmative consent, and upstanding to prevent violence.
 We strive to recognize the complexities of intersectionality and encourage the exploration of both privilege and oppression across coexisting identities.
 Although the Pride Center welcomes people across all gender and sexual identities, it is above all a safe space for students that identify as LGBTQ+ and their allies.
 Ultimately, the Pride Center aims to create and promote a culture of acceptance.